AqueousSolution/reasearch_assistant_assessment/README.md

+KINDLY DOWNLOAD THE ANSWERS.PDF FILE FOR A BETTER USER EXPERIENCE

 This contains my answers to the assessment for the Research Assistant job at Buycoins

 My answers are divided into two parts